di98jgu/douml/README.md

  package.
 However there is also user defined packages. _BrowserPackage_ may serve a double purpose of being both a root package and a user defined package.
+ - (2014-05-04) Work on myio.
+I have decided to mark every object or primitive type allocated with *new* as a composition.
+In C++ this is quite resonable since a *new* and *delete* form matching pairs within a class.
+At least this is the idea, according to Stroustrup.
+My consern is and the reason I have desided to mark every *new* as a composition is myio.
+In myio *new* and *delete* do not break even.
+For instance a char array is created with new when a file is read.
+This array is returned to the caller, no local copy is keept.
+We have a naked new without a matching delete.
+In fact myio is just a collection of functions in global scope.
+ - (2014-05-05) Initialt work on assertions macros.
+Still much work to be done.
+However what is really is needed a lightweight way of tracking *new* and *delete*.
+ - (2014-05-05) Stackoverflow have confirmed memory leak in _myio_.
+Will make a long note on that later.
+ - (2014-05-10) The folder misc is to be mapped.
+This folder contains classes that is used everywhere and thus is vital to understand.
+ - (2014-05-11) Two new diagrams have been added, _mystr_ and _myio_.
+ More *new* statements is found in _Settings_.